Lady Jane Productions

 – Wear shoes suitable for walking on grass and bring sun protection

-We will walk through the English Garden and Leo Mol Sculpture Garden and then select a picnic site according to the size of our group.
+We will walk through the Leaf Garden and then select a picnic site according to the size of our group.
 We will then enjoy a picnic gathering in this beautiful public green space.
+New for 2026: We will have lawn games on hand such as croquet, bocce, and belgian bowling.
+As we have done in the past once or twice, we will also do an English Country Dance along one of the paths…

 Promenade FAQ: